 This is Hestercombe - a unique combination of three centuries of garden design: Coplestone Warre Bampfylde's Georgian landscape garden, the Victorian terrace and shrubbery and the stunning Edwardian garden design by Sir Edwin Lutyens and Gertrude Jekyll.

-All of our Somerset gardens have undergone acclaimed restoration works and today provide important examples of gardens in contrasting styles that continue to grow and develop.
+All of our gardens have undergone acclaimed restoration works and today provide important examples of gardens in contrasting styles that continue to grow and develop.

 The Gardens Shop is full of beautiful things for the home and garden and the Plant Centre is well stocked with a wide variety of plants.
 These facilities and the well-appointed picnic area and under 7s playground have free entry.

 The restored 17th century watermill complex showcases the historic uses of renewable energy alongside the original working mill machinery and is set in the heart of the gardens.

 There are so many things to do!
-Hestercombe is open all year round (except Christmas Day), has lots of exciting events and loves your dogs!
+Hestercombe is open all year round (except Christmas Day), has an exciting events programme and loves your dogs!

 Hestercombe is an independent charity and all proceeds from garden admission, retail and events support the restoration, maintenance and development of these beautiful gardens.
 Registered Charity Number: 1060000.